Beat the Price Increases and Save Money on Electricity in 2026

 What Are the Current Gas Prices in Ireland?

-Ireland has seen a huge increase in the price of natural gas over the last 5 years, with the price rising from €0.06 per kWh in 2020 to almost triple that price in 2025.
+Ireland has seen a huge increase in the price of natural gas over the last 5 years, with the price rising from €0.06 per kWh in 2020 to more than double that price in 2026.

-This big increase in the cost of energy has put huge pressure on homeowners dealing with the cost of living in Ireland.
+This sustained increase in the cost of energy has put huge pressure on homeowners dealing with the cost of living in Ireland.

 Below, you'll find a graph outlining the price evolution of natural gas in Ireland over the last 5 years.